R\'enyi entropies of the free Fermi gas in multi-dimensional space at high temperature: High-temperature analysis

 Now we assume that $f$ satisfies \eqref{homoeta:eq}.
 We use \eqref{eq:chain} with $\d = 1$ and $f_0$ replaced by $\eta$.
 Then

 As before, the last term on the right-hand side tends to zero due to \eqref{eq:zr}.
 The second term vanishes as $ \a T^{\frac{1}{2m}}\to\infty$, $T\to\infty$ due to \eqref{eq:cutofflog}.
-To estimate the first term we represent $f = \eta +g$, so that $g$ satisfies \eqref{eq:sing} with $\d = 1$.
+To estimate the first term we observe that $g\ceq f-\eta $ satisfies \eqref{eq:sing} with $\d = 1$.
 Therefore,

 where $\tilde{\eta}_T(t)\ceq \l_T^{-1} \eta(\l_T\, t)$ and $\tilde{g}_T(t)\ceq \l_T^{-1} g(\l_T\, t)$.
 As in the previous calculation, the second term is estimated with the help of \eqref{eq:compare} by $r^{\frac{d-1}{2m}}$.
 Since $\tilde\eta_T(t) = \eta(t) - t\ln(\l_T)$ and the operator difference \eqref{Dalpha:eq} vanishes for linear functions $f$, we have